Get alerts of updates about «What should you do if you are told to boil drinking water?»

 - Cooking of food

-- Hand wash.
-Wash hands with soap, rinse and dry afterwards
+- Hand washing.
+Wash hands with soap, rinse and dry thoroughly afterwards

 - Manual dishwashing and dishwasher.
 When washing dishes by hand, wash the dishes with boiled hot water or dry thoroughly.
-Detergents with a disinfecting effect are not sufficient.
+Detergents with a disinfectant effect are not sufficient.
+To achieve a good disinfection effect in a dishwasher, the program must have a temperature of at least 65 ºC when ordinary household machines are used with a program length of 1 hour or more.
+Leave the dishes to stand and air dry.

 - Cleaning the house